Project Category and Options

 Select this option if you are going to develop a Java application.

-Specify an SDK
+Project SDK Specify an SDK (JDK) for your project.

-If the necessary JDK is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and select JDK.
 Then, in the dialog that opens, select the installation folder of the desired JDK.
-(By this time, the corresponding JDK must already be installed on your computer.) |
+(By this time, the corresponding JDK must already be installed on your computer.)

 If necessary, select additional options and specify associated settings.
 For more information, see Additional Libraries and Frameworks.